Holly & Stephen's Saturday Showdown: Shows

 MoM was also host to many children's shows and cartoons, including SpongeBob SquarePants and Finders Keepers.
 After the launch of the CITV channel, viewers could switch over for a different show (similar to the interactive feature on CBBC's Mighty Truck of Stuff).

 Ministry Games

 Cakey Sk8

 Celebrities propel cakes from skateboards and the cake which reaches highest up the wall wins; the wall had to be extended after it was found that celebrities using it were getting the cakes higher and higher.
+The cakes were brought on by Willoughby, in the role of "Cousin Polly with the Trolley", wearing a French maid costume and short black wig.
+She would speak in an exaggerated cockney accent, and give the scores in metres, which she would pronounce "MEE-ahs".

 Spelling Smackdown

 This game saw Stephen (in one episode, Holly) dressed up in a bumblebee costume and colloquially known as the "Spellminator" ("Spellminatrix" for Holly) and another contestant who usually wrote in to the Ministry to take part.
 Michael was dressed in a black dinner suit and was the MC.
 There were three rounds of spelling, in which each contestant was given a word with its definition and had to spell it one letter at a time.
 The person with the most points at the end would win and later receive the Spelling Smackdown belt.
 If there was a tie after three rounds then a spell-off contest would take place.
 The spell-off would involve a longer word (usually nine letters or more) being given and each competitor would take it in turns to spell the word letter by letter; the first person to make a mistake would lose.
 The game disappeared after a few weeks and then returned briefly with different rules, using the spell-off format.
 Before the contest, both the Spellminator and the contestant would walk into the ring accompanied by a song with a spelling motif such as: Respect by Aretha Franklin, D.I.S.C.O. by Ottawan, I.O.U by Freeez, Y.M.C.A. by Village People and ABC by Jackson 5.